Xaxis/hp-webapp-boilerplate/README.md

 ## Summary

-Scaffolding for building Webpack bundled high performance web applications with a Node backend.
+A simple scaffolding for building Webpack bundled high performance web applications with a Node backend.

 ## Features